evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 Enter the “edit” mode on the Dashboard, and use the “add Tab” and “add Panel” buttons to add a new Panel.
 Follow the prompts to point to a specific measurement.
 * To view inferences over time, plot the value `current.number_of_rows` inside the `DatasetSummaryMetric`.
 * To view the share of drifting columns, plot the value `share_of_drifted_columns` inside the `DatasetDriftMetric`.
-Choose a Panel type - for example LINE or BAR plot, and add your legend.
+Choose a Panel type - for example, LINE or BAR plot, and add your legend.

 ![](../.gitbook/assets/cloud/add_new_panel_2.gif)